c0ded00d1e12/ecen224/_pages/resources.md

 - *The* original book on C, [The C Programming Language](https://www.amazon.com/dp/0131103628/).

 - Jan Schaumann has a lot of great videos on [Advance Programming in the UNIX Environment](https://www.youtube.com/@cs631apue/videos).

+- Ben Eater has some great [videos](https://www.youtube.com/@BenEater) on how to build a computer, write assembly, and other computer topics.

 - [Computerphile](https://www.youtube.com/results?search_query=computerphile) has approachable videos on various computing topics.